-Whether you’ve been diligently stashing away 20% of your income since you received your first paycheck or only began saving for retirement in the past few years, as you get closer and closer to your retirement date, you’ll likely become eager to find opportunities for supplementing your soon-to-be-fixed income.
+If you’re planning to retire within the next year or so, you’re probably eager to find opportunities for supplementing your soon-to-be-fixed income.
 Receiving that last regular paycheck is known to trigger the anxiety of even the most financially prepared retirees.
 Will you really be able to make the money you’ve saved last for the rest of your life?
 Should you have saved more or traveled less while you were still working?
-Will you be able to afford all of the travels you have planned, or did your past adventures price you out of those dream destinations?
+Will you be able to afford all of the travels you have planned?
+Or did your past adventures price you out of those dream destinations?

-Here’s the thing: obsessing over the choices you made in the past won’t help your bank account any more than it will your stress level.
+Obsessing over the choices you made in the past won’t help your bank account or your stress level.
 Instead, try to focus on things you can do now to improve your situation moving forward.

 One common tactic for freeing up extra funds in retirement is by downsizing or relocating to a more affordable location.
 If you’re open to expanding your horizons and decreasing your residential footprint, this strategy could increase your monthly budget by hundreds or even thousands of dollars.
-Of course, making a major move isn’t easy, and it can be especially tough if you’ve created decades worth of memories in the same home.
+Of course, making a major move isn’t easy.
+It can be especially tough if you’ve created decades worth of memories in the same home.

 While traditional wisdom says that downsizing is a great idea for anyone in their golden years, that simply isn’t the case as often as it used to be.